joshADE/react-nav-query-params/README.md

 // * simple types (SimpleType) => string | number | boolean | bigint
 // * complex types => Record<string, SimpleType> | Date | Array<SimpleType>
 // * encoding/decoding is done based on type key (a key associated with a specific type)
+// The supported type keys are listed  below under the section 'List of Type Keys & Types'

-const { creator, activator } = createNavManager({
+const { creator, activator, untypedActivator } = createNavManager({
   customTypeKeyMapping: {}
 });

-// use the activator function returned to help enforce typescript's type checking / autocompletion
+// use the activator function returned to help enforce typescript's type checking/auto-completion
 // activator function helps to determine the corresponding type key used for encoding/decoding given the type of each params keys
+// (could also replace activator with untypedActivator if you don't want to specify a type as the Generic argument, as seen in the JS example below)

 const routeMapping = activator<QueryParamTypeMapping>({
   [Routes.Route1]: {